Version dated November 15.11.2006, XNUMX

 § 15 Termination of the accommodation contract - early termination

 15.1 If the accommodation contract was concluded for a specific period, it ends when the time expires.

 15.2 If the contractual partner leaves early, the accommodation provider is entitled to demand the full agreed fee.
-The accommodation provider will deduct what he saves as a result of not using his range of services or what he has received by renting the ordered rooms to other parties.
-There is only a saving if the accommodation facility is fully utilized at the time of non-use of the rooms ordered by the guest and the rooms can be rented to other guests due to the cancellation of the contract partner.
+The accommodation provider will deduct what he saved as a result of not using his range of services or what he received by renting the ordered rooms elsewhere.
+There is only a saving if the accommodation facility is fully booked at the time the guest does not use the room booked and the room can be rented to other guests due to the cancellation by the contractual partner.
 The contractual partner bears the burden of proof of the savings.

 15.3 The contract with the accommodation provider ends with the death of a guest

 15.4 If the accommodation contract has been concluded for an indefinite period, the contracting parties can dissolve the contract by 10.00 a.m. on the third day before the intended end of the contract.